Michael-Free/spiceworks-to-jira/README.md

 ## Step 4 - Create the Spiceworks Ticket Table
 ![Step 4 - Create Ticket Table](media/application_preview-step-4.png)

 Click the `Create Ticket Table` button to populate the `tickets.csv` file.
 This will sort through the exported json file and filel the csv file with ticket data including userid, created/closed times, ticket status, summary, description and comments.

 This will be a good opportuntiy to manually go through the `tickets.csv` file to manually to see if there is anything that looks incorrectly formatted in the file.

 ## Step 5 - Assign User ID Numbers to E-Mail Addresses
 ![Step 5 - Assign User IDs](media/application_preview-step-5.png)

+Before the `tickets.csv` file can be imported to JIRA, we'll need to changed all of the numeric user IDs in spiceworks to the email address associated with it.
+This will go through each line of `tickets.csv`, get the assignee's ID number and the requestor's ID number and perform lookups of those numbers in `users.csv` and grab the associated email.

+It will then replace those user IDs with the approriate email address in the `tickets.csv` file.

 ## Step 6 - Merge Description & Comment Columns
 ![Step 6 - Merge Description and Comment Columns](media/application_preview-step-6.png)